bchan01/portfolio-tracker/README.md

 ---------------------------------------
 ### Microservice Implementation Overview ###
 The microservices are implemented with Express using Token-based security, the following node modules are used:

-* Common utils used by all API's: https://github.com/bchan01/common-api-utils

 Node Module  | Usage
 ------------- | -------------